 Each trap on the plant can only open and close several times before it dies and falls off.
 Then the plant produces a new trap from its underground stems.
 The lifespan of the Venus flytrap isn’t known for certain, but it’s been estimated to live up to 20 years and possibly longer.

 The Venus flytrap is internationally listed as vulnerable.
-It is also under consideration for federal listing on the U.S. endangered species list.
-This species is threatened by overcollection, habitat destruction, and fire suppression.
+It was also petitioned for federal listing on the U.S. endangered species list in 2016.
+The next year, the U.S. Fish and Wildlife Service (USFWS) found that listing the species as endangered or threatened may be warranted, and has initiated a species status review.
+Primarily, Venus flytraps are threatened by overcollection, habitat destruction, and fire suppression.

 Like all plants, the Venus flytrap gets its energy from the sun in a process called photosynthesis.
 It digests insects and arachnids to get nutrients that are not available in the surrounding environment.

 A new storymap connects the dots between extreme weather and climate change and illustrates the harm these disasters inflict on communities and wildlife.Learn More

 Take the Clean Earth Challenge and help make the planet a happier, healthier place.Learn More